macgroigar/rockpaper-js/readme.md

 # Rock Paper Scissors JS

-Building a simple game for the means of learing javascript.
-Using the MVC architecture to organize my code corretly and give my code more readablity.
+Building a simple game for the means of learing javascript.The game has been built in the most simplist way.
+I will be make a built out feature of the game in the future.